Information Question of the Month (October)

 There is no holding period for cats as they are generally not accepted at this time unless they are sick, injured, or have bitten someone.
 Occasionally Animal Services receives owner surrender cats that are healthy.
 These cats are transferred to a licensed rescue.

 Boone County Animal Services is a government owned and operated animal control facility, certified and inspected by the State of Illinois.
 It is funded through vaccination registration by the citizens of Boone County.

 ATTENTION: Boone County Animal Services is looking to expand their volunteer and adoption programs!
-If you are interested in assisting in socializing the dogs housed at Animal Services, helping at adoption events and fostering dogs waiting for their forever homes please contact the department at 815-547-7555 or email at email@example.com.
+If you are interested in assisting in socializing the dogs and cats housed at Animal Services or helping at adoption events please contact the department at 815-547-7774 or email at firstname.lastname@example.org.
 We will gladly answer any questions and forward you the appropriate applications or you can download the volunteer application here.

 Be A Responsible Pet Owner

 Each year, millions of homeless animals are taken to shelters around the country.
 Millions are neglected and abused.
 Millions are euthanized because there are not enough homes to take them.

 Pet Overpopulation problems affect people as well as animals.